ionic-team/capacitor/site/docs-md/apis/splash-screen/index.md

 To make sure you provide the fastest app loading experience to your users, you must hide the splash screen automatically when your app is ready to be used.
 Simply add the `SplashScreen.hide()` call near the top of your app's JS, such as in `app.component.ts` if using Angular.

-If you app needs longer than 3 seconds to load, configure the default duration by setting `launchShowDuration` in your `capacitor.config.json`:
+If your app needs longer than 3 seconds to load, configure the default duration by setting `launchShowDuration` in your `capacitor.config.json`:

 ```json
 {